The Curiosity Blog

 To address this challenge, organizations must invest in data transformation testing tools that can validate data mapping rules and identify potential issues before full-scale implementation.
 Additionally, conducting data reconciliation between the old and new formats during testing can provide an added layer of assurance.

-3. Integration Testing with Multiple Stakeholders
+3. Integration testing with multiple stakeholders

 ISO 20022 migration involves the collaboration of various stakeholders, including financial institutions, payment service providers, and business partners.
 Integration testing with multiple stakeholders can be particularly challenging, as each participant might have different systems and configurations that need to be tested for compatibility.